Extensive analysis of reconstruction algorithms for DESI 2024 baryon acoustic oscillations: Results of algorithm comparisons

-We also examine the post-reconstruction power spectrum along and perpendicular to the line of sight, plotting it as a function of $k$ and $\mu$, where $\mu$ is cosine of the angle between the line of sight and the wavenumber $\boldsymbol{k}$.
+We further examine the post-reconstruction power spectrum along and perpendicular to the line of sight, plotting it as a function of $k$ and $\mu$, where $\mu$ is the cosine of the angle between the line of sight and the wavenumber $\boldsymbol{k}$.
 This is calculated by using the multipoles we measure

 where $\mathcal{P}_{l}(\mu)$ is the Legendre polynomial of order $l$.
 The subscript $s$ denotes redshift space.
 Figure~\ref{fig:Pk_angle} shows the ratio of power spectra between iFFT (3 iterations) and MG when $\mu=0$ (perpendicular to the line of sight) and when $\mu=1$ (along the line of sight).
 We use the multipoles $l=0$, 2, and 4 to compute $P(k,\mu)$.
-The differences overall are very small (at the subpercent level), but closer to the line of sight as well as towards smaller scales, we observe slightly increased differences in the power spectrum.
+The differences overall are very small, i.e. at the subpercent level, but closer to the line of sight as well as towards smaller scales, we observe slightly increased differences in the power spectrum.
 These differences are at the maximum $\sim$0.3\%.